danfuzz/samizdat/doc/language-guide/02-data.md

 ### DerivedData (derived data values)

-A derived data value is one that is constructed with an explicit derived data class and optional data payload.
+A derived data value is one that is constructed with an explicit derived data class and data payload.

 Derived data values are introduced with an at-sign (`@`).
 This is followed by a required class and then an optional data payload.
-The class and payload (if present) must each be surrounded by parentheses (separately), with the following exceptions:
+The class and payload must each be surrounded by parentheses (separately), with the following exceptions:

-* If the class name is a literal string in general (`"..."`), then it can be represented directly after the `@`, with no parentheses required.

-* If the class name is a literal string and in addition abides by the syntax for identifiers in the language, then it can be represented directly after the `@`, with no parentheses or quoting required.
+* If the class is literal, then it can be represented as its double-quoted name, directly after the `@`, with no parentheses required.
+In addition, if the name abides by the syntax for identifiers in the language, then the quotes can be omitted.

 * If the data payload is a map form (`{...}`), then it can be represented without parentheses.